DRadulovich/perazzi-site/V2-PGPT/V2_PreBuild-Docs/V2_Company-Info-Docs/V2_athletes.md

 One notable example cited in the source:

 - He assisted a promising junior and her family in choosing a Perazzi High Tech.
-- Under his coaching and with that shotgun, she won a national bunker trap title[79][80].
+- Under his coaching and with that shotgun, she won a national bunker trap title.

 Mike is said to treasure his own Perazzi collection and still competes in veteran events, occasionally running 100-straight in trap or skeet even in his 70s.
 His style is described as unflashy and solid, mirroring his coaching approach.